Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

 Please refer to the NDSS website for full details on eligible concessional cards/eligibility criteria.

 Once approval is granted from the NDSS, we suggest you get in touch with your preferred NDSS access point / pharmacy as soon as possible to discuss supply arrangements.
-If the NDSS access point / pharmacy does not have FreeStyle Libre 2 sensors in stock they will be able to order it, and have it delivered.
+If the NDSS access point / pharmacy does not have Libre sensors in stock they will be able to order it, and have it delivered.
 Please consult with your local access point / pharmacy for more information.

 • Which ‘authorised healthcare professional’ can sign and submit my eligibility form?